Anfood/swtest_k-m_comp.se.200/README.md

 ## Github CI pipeline

-The Github CI will fire and run on the opening of a pull request and on push to the main branch which occurs either on merge or direct push.
+The Github CI will fire and run on the opening of a pull request and on push to the main branch which occurs either on merge of another branch to main or direct push.
+You can also run the pipeline manually from the Actions tab by selecting the workflow and then selecting Run workflow.